OdeStaples/rxjs-notes/2 - How does it work.md

 - we usually need the value most of the times - hence using first method will work.

+# Subscribe

+-In RxJS, `subscribe()` is a method used to attach an observer to an observable.
+This allows the observer to listen for and react to events emitted by the observable.
+The `subscribe()` method takes up to three arguments: `next`, `error`, and `complete`.
+These are callback functions that handle different types of notifications from the observable:

+- `next`: A function that handles the emission of a new value from the observable.
+- `error`: A function that handles errors thrown by the observable.
+- `complete`: A function that handles the completion notification from the observable, indicating that it has finished emitting values.

 # Handling Async Data

 ```ts